by Scott Mehl © Unofficial Royalty 2015

 Returning to Paris, Désirée soon met Jean Baptiste Bernadotte, a noted French general and future King of Sweden.
 The couple married on August 17, 1798, and had one son:

-- King Oscar I of Sweden, born Joseph François Oscar Bernadotte (1799 – 1859), married Princess Joséphine of Leuchtenberg, had four sons and one daughter
+- King Oscar I of Sweden and Norway, born Joseph François Oscar Bernadotte (1799 – 1859), married Princess Joséphine of Leuchtenberg, had four sons and one daughter

 In 1804, Bernadotte was made Marshal of France, and Désirée was given an allowance by Napoleon, as well as a house on the Rue d’Anjou Saint-Honoré in Paris, France.
 Désirée maintained this house for the rest of her life, living there whenever she was in Paris.
 With her husband often gone, Désirée installed herself in the ranks of Parisian high society, spending her time with both the Bonaparte and Clary families.
 She occasionally traveled to see her husband but quickly returned to Paris, the only place she felt at home.